 Supporting Women’s Health in IDeA States

-Since 2020, ORWH has partnered with the National Institute of General Medical Sciences (NIGMS), along with other participating NIH Institutes, Centers, and Offices (ICOs), to advance women's health research and women's health equity by expanding research and research capacity in IDeA States.
+Since 2020, ORWH has partnered with the National Institute of General Medical Sciences (NIGMS), along with other participating NIH Institutes, Centers, and Offices (ICOs), to advance women's health research by expanding research and research capacity in IDeA States.

 IDeA Program and Background